Friends and Neighbors

 About fairysockmother

 I am a Harper Voyager, UK author.
 Among Wolves, the first in an adult fantasy trilogy was released 2015.
-Grim Tidings followed in 2016 and Before Winter concludes the series in 2017!
-I have 19 traditionally published children's books including: the Abby and the Book Bunch series and a 2 Readers' Theater series both published through Magic Wagon, a division of the ABDO Group, at www.abdopublishing.com.
+Grim Tidings followed in 2016 and Before Winter concluded the series in 2018!
+I have 31 traditionally published children's books including: the Abby and the Book Bunch series and a 2 Readers' Theater series both published through Magic Wagon, a division of the ABDO Group, at www.abdopublishing.com.
 My first picture book, "The Christmas Cats" was released by Pelican Publishing in 2011.
-I have reviewed YA material for VOYA magazine for almost 28 years.
-Follow me on Twitter as FairySockmother and visit my website: www.nancykwallace.com.
+I reviewed YA material for VOYA magazine for almost 28 years.
+Follow my blog at www.FairySockmother.com or visit my website: www.nancykwallace.com I can be found at nancyk.wallace on Instagram.

 This entry was posted in Uncategorized.
 Bookmark the permalink.